Digital Transformation

 Finally, we have a lack of visibility, one of the most important aspects of business today.

-There is so much data in the world today, and SMBs more frequently want to be able to leverage the data they’re sitting on in order to gain actionable insights to improve their processes.
+There is so much data in the world today, and organizations more frequently want to be able to leverage the data they’re sitting on in order to gain actionable insights that will lead to process improvement.

 Put simply, those manual repetitive tasks that workers are slaving away doing; not only are they eating into your employee productivity amongst other things—they’re also very difficult to keep track of.
 What this means in practice is that it’s extremely difficult for managers to have a clear overview of processes and how they can be improved.